Reading time: 35 minutes

 For your nonprofit, the information you ask will be a bit different.

-Email id, the cause they care about, why they want to support your cause etc.will be more important.
-The good news is, that they are all information that can be asked within a conversation.
+The email ID, the cause they care about, why they want to support your cause, etc., will be more important.
+The good news is that all of this information can be asked within a conversation.

 However, requests to volunteer, making a donation, or attending an event are all high-barrier ask that cannot be pitched to new visitors.
 They can still be asked via a conversation, but a chatbot may not be the best channel for it.